sebw/pushtify/README.md

 ## Why this container image

-Because I moved from Android to iPhone and didn't want to migrate about 20 applications from Gotify to another system that would be iOS compatible.
-The other system in my case is Pushover.
+Because I moved from Android to iPhone.

+I run about 20 applications that notify Gotify on a daily basis.

+I didn't want to reconfigure all of those to notify on a new iOS compatible notification system (here Pushover).

-## How does it work
+## How it works

-This container listens for Gotify notifications through websocket and passes them over to Pushover.
-It uses the `ntfy` Python library to forward the messages.
+This container constantly listens for Gotify notifications through websocket and forwards received notifications to Pushover.

+It uses the `ntfy` Python library to forward messages.

 ## Requirements

 - a client token in Gotify
-- gotify hostname
+- the gotify hostname
-- pushover user key
+- a pushover user key

 ## Notes

-### Build the container image locally
+### Building the container image locally

 ```bash
 git clone https://github.com/sebw/pushtify
 docker build -t pushtify:v0.5 .
 ```

-### Run on Kubernetes
+### Running on Kubernetes

 ```bash
 git clone https://github.com/sebw/pushtify